Terms & Conditions

 (c) smoke in the vicinity of any DCP;

-(e) occupy a DCP once charging of the EV is complete or once your fair usage period in accordance with the table at 5.3 ends.
+(e) occupy a DCP once charging of the EV is complete.
 We reserve the right to charge a reasonable fee where you fail to remove your EV from the DCP.

 8.14 We do not guarantee the availability of a DCP and unavailability of the DCP shall not constitute a breach of our Guest Terms.